orbyjs/core/README.md

 }
 ```

-If you try to assimilate the execution of the event [onremove](#onremove) of the virtual-dom within `useEffect`, the function associated with `useEffect` must return a function.
+If you try to assimilate the execution of the event [onRemove](#onRemove) of the virtual-dom within `useEffect`, the function associated with `useEffect` must return a function.

 ```jsx
 export function Button(props,context){